apache/arrow-cookbook/python/source/data.rst

 ================================

-Arrow provides compute functions that can be applied to arrays, those compute functions are exposed through the :mod:`arrow.compute` module.
+Arrow provides compute functions that can be applied to arrays, those compute functions are exposed through the :mod:`pyarrow.compute` module.

 .. testsetup::